 Dr Edward Johns is the Director of the Robot Learning Lab at Imperial College London, where he is also a Lecturer (Assistant Professor) and Royal Academy of Engineering Research Fellow.
 His work lies at the intersection of robotics, computer vision, and machine learning.

-Edward Johns received a BA (2006) and MEng (2007) in Electrical and Information Engineering from Cambridge University, and a PhD (2014) in vision-based robot localisation from the Hamlyn Centre at Imperial College, working with Guang-Zhong Yang.
-Following his PhD, he spent a year as a postdoc at UCL working with Gabriel Brostow.
-In 2014, he then returned to Imperial College as a founding member of the Dyson Robotics Lab with Andrew Davison, where he held a Dyson Fellowship and led the lab's robot manipulation team.
-In 2017, he was awarded a Royal Academy of Engineering Research Fellowship for his work on deep learning for robot manipulation.
-He was then appointed as a Lecturer at Imperial College in 2018, and founded the Robot Learning Lab.
+He received a BA and MEng in Electrical and Information Engineering from the University of Cambridge, and a PhD in computer vision from Imperial College.
+After a post-doc at UCL, he returned to Imperial College as a founding member of the Dyson Robotics Lab with Andrew Davison, where he led the robot manipulation research.
+In 2017, he was awarded a Royal Academy of Engineering Research Fellowship, and in 2018, he was appointed as a Lecturer and founded the Robot Learning Lab.

 Johns E, Yang G-Z, 2014, Generative Methods for Long-Term Place Recognition in Dynamic Scenes, International Journal of Computer Vision, Vol:106, ISSN:0920-5691, Pages:297-314

 James S, Davison A, Johns E, 2017, Transferring end-to-end visuomotor control from simulation to real world for a multi-stage task, Conference on Robot Learning, PMLR, Pages:334-343